viperproject/gobra-book/src/04/behavioral.md

 Assertion a <= 0xffff might not hold.
 ```

-In the above example, the postcondition `a <= 0xffff` is missing from the contract of the implementation.
+In the above example, the postcondition `a <= 0xffff` is missing from the implementation's contract.
 It does not follow from the given postcondition:
 ``` go
 // @ ensures 0 <= r && r <= a && 0 <= g && g <= a && 0 <= b && b <= a